A3I-DataScience/A3I-DatScience.github.io/README.md

 - Stock images by Unsplash - https://unsplash.com/
 - Feature icons by Noun Project - https://thenounproject.com/

-## Support My Work

-I've been building open source themes for all the main static site generators for over 4 years now.
-My premium themes allow me to continue to allocate time to maintain, improve and build new open source themes.

-1. Leave a star ⭐🙏🏻
-2. Make a contribution to this theme, add a feature, fix a bug, nothing is to small
-2. Mention this theme on twitter [@zerostaticio](https://twitter.com/zerostaticio) 📢
-3. Purchase a premium theme 🔥

 ### All Jekyll Themes by Zerostatic